Timecode and Frame Rates: Everything You Need to Know

-Most cameras have a timecode in/out port.
+Most professional cameras have a timecode in/out port.
 To connect multiple cameras through their camera in/out ports, you first have to set them to “Free Run” timecode.
-The simplest way to basically sync two cameras is to connect the primary (master/hero) camera’s timecode out port to the secondary (slave) camera’s timecode in port.
+The simplest way to basically sync two cameras is to connect the primary camera’s timecode out port to the secondary camera’s timecode in port.
 But remember what we just said about drift between different devices?
 Once both cameras start running, the secondary camera will run timecode however it normally does, which is why you can still have drift between the two cameras.
 This is where Genlock comes in.

 Just a note before we start on Genlock: Some of the newer cameras don’t have timecode in/out ports.
-If they don’t and you need to record sync sound on a separate audio recorder which has a timecode out port, you can record the timecode output from the audio recorder as an audio signal on your camera’s audio tracks.
+If they don’t and you need to record sync sound on a separate audio recorder that has a timecode out port, you can record the timecode output from the audio recorder as an audio signal on your camera’s audio tracks.
 While these won’t line up perfectly with your video recording, they will be easier to match up in post than if you leave the two devices running timecode independently of each other.
 Remember this in case you know the cameras being used don’t have TC In/Out ports and the camera operator isn’t familiar with this trick.

 Genlock stands for generator locking.
 It is sometimes referred to as Sync Lock.
 Genlock sends out a regular, metronome-like “beat” to all of the cameras.
 The cameras use that signal instead of their own internal clocks, preventing possible drift from unreliable clocks.
 So Genlock synchronizes frames.
 Timecode by itself doesn’t synchronize anything–it’s a reference tool used to sync material in post after the recording devices have been synced with Genlock.
-Hopefully that difference is now clear.
+Hopefully, that difference is now clear.

 By synchronizing frames, Genlock keeps multiple devices from drifting apart.
 So with multiple cameras, audio recorders, etc. for true sync, you have to use both the timecode in/out ports and the Genlock port.
 All the recording devices have to be fed a common timecode source and a sync (beat/pulse) source that is locked to the timecode.
-Since the sync and master timecode are locked, the cameras can’t run their own slightly different timecodes and there can’t be drift.
+Since the sync and primary timecode are locked, the cameras can’t run their own slightly different timecodes and there can’t be drift.

 The downside is that all the recording devices have to be hardwired to the sync and timecode source.
-With multiple cameras, that can mean a lot of cable and a lot of camera calibration if you’re using different length cables.
-This isn’t a problem in a studio environment but it can be very tricky when shooting on location (which is a good reason to double check what was done if you weren’t on set).
+With multiple cameras, that can mean a lot of cables and a lot of camera calibration if you’re using different length cables.
+This isn’t a problem in a studio environment but it can be very tricky when shooting on location (which is a good reason to double-check what was done if you weren’t on set).
 The best scenario is to connect each camera to a reliable sync device such as an Ambient Recording Lockit Box or a Sound Devices recorder with sync output.

 It’s important to find out if TC In/Out Ports and Genlock were used on a multiple camera shoot if you weren’t on set because you’ll know right away to expect drift between the cameras.